-This railroad was viewed enthusiastically by the Mormons, but also cautiously.
+This railroad was viewed enthusiastically by the Latter-day Saints, but also cautiously.
 They had, after all, settled in Utah to try and distance themselves from any neighbors who might become angry with their religion or its practices and continue the persecution they left Nauvoo to avoid.

-At the same time, a lot of the Mormons enemies, looked with great excitement at the coming of the railroad.
-They looked at it as something that would start to chip away at the Mormon’s community.
+At the same time, a lot of the enemies of the restored Church of Jesus Christ, looked with great excitement at the coming of the railroad.
+They looked at it as something that would start to chip away at the Church community.

 At the time the railroad comes to town, one of the members of the Quorum of the Twelve apostles is a man named George Cannon.
-In a speech to the Mormons, George talks about the excitement caused by the railroad among the enemies of the Mormon church.
+In a speech to the Latter-day Saints, George talks about the excitement caused by the railroad among the enemies of the Church.

 George says, “We are told—openly and without disguise, that when the railroad is completed there will be such a flood of so-called “civilization” brought in here that every vestige of us, our church and institutions shall be completely obliterated.’